5 Fun Tips for a Simple Christmas Focused on Christ

 How can we keep the origins of Christmas alive without becoming lost in a land of distractions that we don’t want to live in?

-Focusing on simple, relevant, teachable, and special, I set out to develop my family’s Christmas traditions.
+With a focus on simple, relevant, teachable, and special, I set out to develop my family’s Christmas traditions.

 How do you Simplify Christmas